BLESSINGS AND WELCOME TO

 GRAINS: amaranth, barley, basmati rice, buckwheat, corn flour, quinoa.

 LEGUMES: mung beans, red lentils

-DAIRY: goat milk and this is the time of year to avoid diary, although ghee will be fine, just not in excess.
-And for some like myself who have vata in their nature might find they need to keep some oil in their diet, I’m in my 40s and vata/pitta and find that my body needs either daily ghee or avocado.
+DAIRY: goat milk in moderation, this is the time of year to avoid diary, although ghee will be fine, just not in excess.
+And for some like myself who have vata in their nature, they might find they need to keep some healthy oil in their diet.

 MEATS (if you partake): chicken, turkey, fresh water fish